dani2221/NextAir/README.md

 ## Tools
 - Tensorflow lite and tensorflow.js for the android and web app respectively.
 - Firebase Realtime Database
-- React.js and Xamarin.forms for the apps
+- React.js and React-native for the apps